hello-robot/stretch_install/docs/robot_install.md

 Next, place the robot's calibration data in the home folder using the following steps:

- 1. Boot into the robot's new Ubuntu partition and plug in the USB key that contains the backed up calibration data.
+ 1. Plug in the USB key that contains the backed up calibration data.
  2. Copy the `stretch-re1-<xxxx>` directory, where `<xxxx>` is your robot's serial number, from the USB key into the home folder (i.e. `/home/$USER/`).
     - For example, you can run a command similar to `cp -r /media/$USER/<USBKEY>/stretch-re1-<xxxx> /home/$USER/` from the command line, where `<USBKEY>` and `<xxxx>` are replaced with your USB key's name and your robot's serial number, respectively.
     - Or, you can open the file explorer to copy the directory.